s3ql/s3ql/rst/issues.rst

   at some point.
 See `issue 385 <http://code.google.com/p/s3ql/issues/detail?id=385>`_ for more details.

-* S3QL does not verify TLS/SSL server certificates, so a man-in-the-middle attack is principally possible.
+* S3QL does not verify TLS/SSL server certificates and is thus vulnerable to man-in-the-middle attacks.
 See `issue 267
   <http://code.google.com/p/s3ql/issues/detail?id=267>`_ for more
   details.